On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry

 A physical counterpart of categorification for the Berry connection is an interface defect $\fJ_{\wp}$ preserving a half of the initial supersymmetries.
-In general, the category of D-branes $\fD_p$ depends on a choice of a point $p\in \CP$.
-If a path $\wp$ interpolates between points $p_1$ and $p_2$ in $\CP$ then we choose D-brane boundary conditions for the left and the right strip edges as objects in corresponding categories: \be \CA\in \fD_{p_1},\quad \CB\in\fD_{p_2}. \ee
+Given a family of 2d $\CN=(2,2)$ theories and two supercharges $\CQ$ and $\CQ^{\dagger}$ of the initial $\CN=(2,2)$ supersymmetry that needs to be preserved by an interface, such an observable could be defined for a generic $\wp$ following guidelines of \cite{GMW} (see also Section \ref{sec:loc_GLSM} for details).
+The basic idea is to consider the supecharge operator as an integral of a local charge density $\fq$:

+depending on fields $\phi$, their derivatives $\p\phi$ and parameter values $p$.
+Simply promoting $p$ to a function $p(x)$ of a spacial coordinate defines a new supercharge corresponding to a system with an interface defect inserted.
+One could go further and reconstruct first the Hamiltonian from the supersymmetry algebra and then a Lagrangian for a theory with an interface by an inverse Legendre transform.